rlandry920/ComSys-for-Ocean-Power-Robots/README.md

 ### gpsNavi (BerryGPS-IMU)

-Uses I2C interface to read NMEA sentence for interpreting GPS coordinates.
+@ Qianhui: Uses I2C interface to read NMEA sentence for interpreting GPS coordinates.
+With the

 Summary